TuxInvader/Docker-Brocade-vTM/README.md

 If you don't specify a ZEUS_PASS or you set ZEUS_PASS=RANDOM, then a password will be randomly generated for you.
 The password is printed to the console after start up.

+You may also set a space seperated list of packages in the ZEUS_PACKAGES variable to get them installed on the first run of the container.
+This is useful if you want to enable Java Extensions.
+Eg:

+    $ docker run -e ZEUS_EULA=accept -e ZEUS_PACKAGES="openjdk-7-jre-headless" --privileged -t -d brocade-vtm

 #

 Usage with Brocade Service Director (Formerly SSC)